-\textbf{A dimension-free lower bound via positive phase filtering.} We show that the success probability admits a \emph{nontrivial lower bound} \(q_0>0\) that is \emph{dimension-free} and holds at finite depth under a mild phase-separation condition.
-The key analytical device is to ``classicalize'' the circuit by inserting a cost-basis dephasing/twirling channel between layers (used only for analysis).
+\textbf{Dimension-free lower bound.} We show that the success probability admits a \emph{nontrivial lower bound} \(q_0>0\) that is \emph{dimension-free} and holds at finite depth under a mild phase-separation condition.
+In the main text, the key analytical device is to ``classicalize'' the circuit by inserting a cost-basis dephasing/twirling channel between layers (used only for analysis).
 This produces an interference-free \emph{reference} process whose measurement law admits an explicit factorization into a mixer-induced envelope and a \emph{positive, band-limited} trigonometric kernel.
 With a harmonic schedule \(\gamma_r=r\gamma\), the kernel is exactly the Fej\'er kernel, i.e., the squared Dirichlet kernel, acting on the wrapped cost phases\cite{SteinShakarchi2003Fourier,Katznelson2004}.

 Concretely, in this classicalized reference model the probability of sampling a target optimum \(x^\star\) factorizes as a mixer envelope term times a Fej\'er weight (Eq.~\ref{eq:factorize}).
 The envelope term is captured by the parameter \(C_\beta=W_p(x^\star;\boldsymbol\beta)\), and the Fej\'er term provides explicit off-peak suppression controlled by a wrapped phase separation \(\delta\).
 Combining the Fej\'er off-peak control (Lemma~\ref{lem:fejer-offpeak}) with the envelope mass \(C_\beta\) yields a dimension-free success bound (Theorem~\ref{thm:dimension-free-success} and Eq.~\ref{eq:q0-ratio}).
 This formalism supports an instance-guided planning rule to estimate $\delta$ and $C_\beta$.
 Once \( x=(p{+}1)^2\sin^2(\delta/2)\,C_\beta \) is \(\Omega(1)\), the required shots scale as \(S\lesssim (1+1/x)\ln(1/\epsilon)\), independent of the ambient Hilbert-space dimension.
-Because Fej\'er-based depth predictions can be conservative, we also introduce normalization and a \(\gamma\)-floor schemes to avoid spurious phase-aliasing pathologies (Section~\ref{sec:depth-reduction}), and we discuss Lipschitz/main-lobe arguments that justify reduced depth with preserved but modified finite shot guarantees (Sec. \ref{sec:depth-reduction}).
+Because Fej\'er-based depth predictions can be conservative, we also introduce normalization and \(\gamma\)-floor schemes to avoid spurious phase-aliasing pathologies (Section~\ref{sec:depth-reduction}), and we discuss Lipschitz/main-lobe arguments that justify reduced depth with preserved but modified finite shot guarantees (Sec. \ref{sec:depth-reduction}).